morsapaes/hex-data-council/README.md

 ## Hex

-I'll follow this up with a blogpost walking through the whole pipeline.
+This was my first time using Hex and I have to say: I'm here for it.
+I'll follow this demo up with a blogpost walking through the magic underneath the [shared app]().